NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 (4) A “Report of Earnings from Outside Employment” will be returned with proper documentation within the timeframe stated in the request.
 Failure to do so may result in a reduction or suspension of benefits.

-(5) Documentation acceptable for reporting outside employment wages include valid copies of payroll records, pay stubs, W-2 and income tax returns.
+(5) Documentation acceptable for reporting Other Employment wages include valid copies of payroll records, paystubs, W-2 and income tax returns.

-(1) When a Member who has been determined to be capable of Substantial Gainful Activity (SGA) chooses to pursue Self-Employment rather than seek regular employment:
+(6) When a Member chooses to pursue Self-Employment rather than seek regular employment:

 (b) The Member will be required to submit his/her tax returns and other wage, hour and expense documentation annually or when requested by the Director.